Can Stress Affect PSA Levels?

 Does the same happen with prostate patients?
 Chronic or acute stress likely causes an inflammatory process.
 This inflammatory process may affect the prostate and increase PSA levels.
 But while it appears reasonable in theory, there is not sufficient evidence to back it up.

 Still, some sources of physical stress will definitely cause a rise in PSA.
 For example, a surgical procedure, and undergoing trauma as in a car crash, are more likely associated with a high PSA.
-This is particularly the case if the surgical procedure or trauma affects the prostate.
-Psychological stress, on the other hand, has a different association with PSA.
-It is more indirectly associated with prostate problems, more than PSA (5).
+This is particularly true in cases where the surgical procedure or trauma directly impacts the prostate.
+Psychological stress has a different association with prostate problems compared to its association with PSA levels.
+It indirectly influences prostate health more than PSA readings (5).

 To evaluate this relationship, a study was performed at the University of Iowa.
 There were patients with BPH medications.
 Others were not taking any medication.
 They were evaluated thoroughly and answered questions about stress.
 Researchers found that people with a higher level of stress were more likely to suffer from BPH symptoms.
 If they already had BPH, their symptoms were significantly worse (7).

 The reverse is true because PSA measurements can cause stress.
 This is especially the case when patients are scared about their results and do not know much about prostate cancer.
 This can be counterproductive because, as we explained above, this can make their symptoms worse.
-Realizing that doctors can be easily fooled by symptoms aggravated by stress.
+It’s important to recognize that symptoms exacerbated by stress may lead to challenges in accurately assessing a patient’s condition, emphasizing the need for clear communication between patients and healthcare professionals.

-The possibility that stress triggers inflammatory reactions in the prostate, similar to arthritis, is still debatable.
-It is reasonable but not yet proven as a fact.
+The possibility that stress may trigger inflammatory reactions in the prostate, akin to arthritis, is still a topic of debate and ongoing research.
+While it is a reasonable hypothesis, conclusive evidence is not yet available.
 Thus, to avoid the possibility, it is always appropriate to reduce stress and anxiety when testing for PSA levels.

 It often comes from thinking about prostate cancer and not knowing what will happen.
 But rest assured that you’re in good hands and already doing what you’re meant to do in favor of your health.